Immigration (human rights)

 Corporate social responsibility (oil companies in Africa)

 Corporate Social Responsibility (CSR) indicates the awareness that business does not exist in proper social and environmental space.
 In fact, various companies may recognise CSR may mean different things.
 For some companies CSR means compliance with assertive necessities and orders, this governs business.
-Whereas, some companies CSR might be a chance or requirement of engaging in philanthropic activities (Caroll, 2015).
+Whereas, in some companies, CSR might be a chance or requirement to engage in philanthropic activities (Caroll, 2015).

 The IMF and World Bank

-International Monetory Fund (IMF) and World Bank together are known as Bretton Woods Institution.
+The International Monetary Fund (IMF) and the World Bank together are known as the Bretton Woods Institution.
 The IMF increases international monetary cooperation.
-It also provides policy advice as well as technical assistance to help countries in building and maintainance strong economies.
+It also provides policy advice as well as technical assistance to help countries build and maintain strong economies.
 It also provides loans to help countries.
-It helps to solve balance of payments problems when finance terms cannot be to meet international payments (Idemudia, 2015).
-IMF loans are short and medium term and funded mainly by the group of quota contributions that its members provide.
-Staffs of IMF are mainly economists with good experience in large economic policies (Vestergaard & Wade, 2015).
+It helps to solve balance of payments problems when financial terms cannot be met for international payments (Idemudia, 2015).
+IMF loans are short and medium-term and funded mainly by the group of quota contributions that its members provide.
+The staff of the IMF are mainly economists with good experience in large economic policies (Vestergaard & Wade, 2015).

-More participation of IMF in providing loan programs tends to increase international honesty.
-It helps in small amount to increase the economic growth.
-There might be small negative effects on democracy and the rule of law if IMF participates in loan policies.
-The decrease in the rule of law generates another small indirect negative influence from IMF loan programs on economic growth.
+More participation of the IMF in providing loan programs tends to increase international honesty.
+It helps in small amounts to increase economic growth.
+There might be small negative effects on democracy and the rule of law if the IMF participates in loan policies.
+The decrease in the rule of law generates another small indirect negative influence of IMF loan programs on economic growth.

-The World Bank helps in increasing the economic growth for a longer period.
-It also helps to reduce poverty by providing financial support countries which needs to bring reforms in specific sectors or needs implementation of specific project.
-World Bank supports for a longer term and is usually funded both by member country as well as bond issuance.
-Staffs of World Bank are specialists’ in economic issues, techniques or sectors (Idemudia, 2015).
+The World Bank helps in increasing economic growth for a longer period.
+It also helps to reduce poverty by providing financial support to countries which need to bring reforms in specific sectors or need implementation of specific projects.
+World Bank supports for a longer term and is usually funded both by member countries as well as bond issuance.
+The staff of the World Bank are specialists in economic issues, techniques or sectors (Idemudia, 2015).

 Ban the box (law and the individual)

 No policy or practice is present that satisfies the requirements in every jurisdiction.
 Employers engage in a balanced approach when to check criminal background checks as part of the hiring process.
 In general, employers consider two important points.
-First, employers need to make an assessment whether their job applications require investigation of criminal history.
-Second, employers should have clear procedure for hiring practices and should mention before that criminal records are handled within their organisation.
-(D’Alessio, Stolzenber, & Flexon, 2015).
+First, employers need to make an assessment of whether their job applications require an investigation of criminal history.
+Second, employers should have clear procedures for hiring practices and should mention beforehand that criminal records are handled within their organisation.
+(D'Alessio, Stolzenber, & Flexon, 2015).

 Reference List